nosarthur/qc101/qm-nutshell.rst

 the measurement results could still differ from different trials.
 At a superficial level, it is similar to probability theory where some information is not available.

+The simplest quantum sysytem has two states and the classical analogy is a coin with two sides.
+A coin toss has two outcomes: head and tail, and is represented by :wiki:`Bernoulli distribution`:

+.. math:: \mathbf p = \begin{bmatrix} p_H \\ p_T \end{bmatrix}, \text{ with } p_H + p_T = 1.

 Each coin toss has two outcomes and their probabilities can be described by a two-component vector :math:`\mathbf p`.
 For example, fair coins have

 .. math:: \mathbf p = \begin{bmatrix} 0.5 \\ 0.5 \end{bmatrix}

-Given such probability vectors, we can easily describe tossing of the same coin many times, or many coins with different biases.
+Given such probability vectors, we can easily describe the tossing of the same coin many times, or more generally, the tossing of many coins with different biases.
-We will focus on the second situation since it is more general.
-Take two coins for example, the outcome probability is given by the `tensor product <https://en.wikipedia.org/wiki/Tensor_product>`_ of the individual probability vectors, i.e.,
+Take two coins for example, the outcome probability is given by the :wiki:`tensor product` of the individual probability vectors, i.e.,

 .. math:: \mathbf p = \mathbf p_1 \otimes \mathbf p_2 \equiv \begin{bmatrix} p_{1H}\mathbf p_2 \\ p_{1T}\mathbf p_2 \end{bmatrix} = \begin{bmatrix} p_{1H}p_{2H} \\ p_{1H}p_{2T} \\ p_{1T}p_{2H} \\ p_{1T}p_{2T} \end{bmatrix}

-With :math:`N` different coins, the probabilities can be calculated from :math:`2N` numbers.
+With :math:`n` different coins, there are :math:`2^n` possible states.
+However, the probabilities can be calculated from :math:`2n` numbers.
 This is the product rule of probability since we assume the coin tosses are independent events.

 To make the situation more complicated, there are two ways to go: